 *If students choose to save their points, they must inform the teacher/counselor.

-6-8
+Grades 6-8 Positive Points Reward Systems

 All 6th, 7th and 8th grade students will start each quarter with 10 points.
 For participation in extra activities or co-curricular activities, students must have a minimum of 8 points.
 Learning experiences that are in conjunction with classroom instruction do not apply to the 8 point criteria.
 If a student violates any of the following outlined items, he/she will lose the designated number of points.
 If a student wants to earn back lost points, he/she can do community service hours.
 Points must be earned prior to the deadlines for each quarter.
 Students with 8+ points are entitled to participate the scheduled fun Fridays.
 Students will get a snack and a chance to enter a raffle for a tablet.